Decentralized-ID/decentralized-id.github.io/indy-sovrin-evernym/HyperledgerGlobalForum-VON-transcript.md

 **Pull Requests Welcome**</code>

+-Published on Dec 27, 2018

 My name is John Jordan and I come from the province of British Columbia in Canada.
 This is my colleague Steven Curran we work together on this project.

-we're gonna talk about today so I guess I'll just get started and we'll have some slides a demo we should have some time for some questions
+I guess I'll just get started, and we'll have some slides, a demo, we should have some time for some questions

-Ian is also here are there colleague Ian over here one of our developers as well he's a hyper ledger future developer so what we're gonna talk about today is sort of what we're doing in the government of British Columbia and together with some of our pure provinces in the country about how we're trying to solve some very long-standing difficult problems
+Ian is also here, one of our developers as well, he's a hyper ledger future developer.
+What we're gonna talk about today is what we're doing in the government of British Columbia, together with some of our peer provinces in the country — about how we're trying to solve some very long-standing difficult problems.

 <img src="http://i.imgur.com/bf3lLTq.png"/>